-The early growth of salivary gland tumors may or may not be painful.
-When these tumors do become painful, the pain may be worsened by food, which stimulates the secretion of saliva.
-If tumors invade nearby nerves, people may have numbness or tingling of part of their face, or trouble moving their face.
+Most salivary gland cancer begins as a painless mass.
+When a tumor grows and becomes painful, the pain may be worsened by food, which stimulates the secretion of saliva.
+If a tumor invades nearby nerves, people may have numbness or tingling of part of their face, or trouble moving their face.

-Doctors do a biopsy (removal of a tissue specimen for examination under a microscope) of any abnormal salivary gland.
-If the biopsy shows cancer, doctors then do imaging tests, such as computed tomography (CT) and magnetic resonance imaging (MRI), to see the extent of the cancer.
+Doctors do a biopsy (removal of a tissue specimen for examination under a microscope) of any salivary gland they suspect may be cancerous.
+If the biopsy shows cancer, doctors then do imaging tests, such as computed tomography (CT) Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+In modern scanners, the x-ray detector usually... read more and magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+MRI does not use x-rays and is usually very safe... read more , to see the extent of the cancer.
 Because some salivary gland cancers can spread widely, doctors may also do imaging tests of the lungs, liver, bones, and brain.